-- 7-day follow up.
-Our Utilization Management (UM) team works closely with providers to schedule follow-up appointments within 7 days of a member's discharge following hospitalization for mental illness.
-These follow up appointments help improve outcomes and reduce readmissions by monitoring adherence to discharge instructions.
-We will be increasingly leveraging telehealth to ensure timely access to follow up appointments throughout the state.
+7-day follow-up.
+Our Utilization Management (UM) team works closely with providers to schedule follow- up appointments within seven (7) days of a member's discharge following hospitalization for mental illness.

+These follow-up appointments help improve outcomes and reduce readmissions by monitoring adherence to discharge instructions.
+We will increasingly leverage telehealth to ensure timely access to follow-up appointments throughout the state.
 After discharge, if we identify a gap in follow-up, our clinical team calls the member to help in scheduling.
-In 2022 we will implement a Health Improvement Incentive for follow up after hospitalization for mental health, designed to positively impact performance on the FUH-AD Medicaid Adult Core Measure.
-We will also offer a Health Improvement Incentive for member follow up following hospitalization for a substance use disorder. - Member education, discharge on Medication Assisted Treatment.
-Our behavioral health care management team completes a review of a member's medications after their discharge to determine whether a member is taking medication as prescribed and to ensure they have coordinated an appointment with a provider for close follow-up. - Autism.
-Through our BH UM, we conduct utilization review on Applied Behavioral Analysis (ABA) service requests.
-Our Autism Resource Program staff coordinate the care of autism spectrum disorder (ASD)-affected members by referring both the member and their family members to community support resources, educational literature, medical and behavioral health professionals, and other appropriate services, as needed. - Targeted facility meetings.
+We will continue to offer a Health Improvement Incentive for follow-up after hospitalization for mental health, designed to positively impact performance on the FUH-AD Medicaid Adult Core Measure.
+We will also offer a Health Improvement Incentive for member follow-up after a substance use disorder hospitalization.

+- Member education, discharge on Medication Assisted Treatment.
+Our behavioral health care management team completes a review of a member's medications after their discharge to determine whether a member is taking medication as prescribed and ensuring they have coordinated an appointment with a provider for close follow-up. - Autism.
+Through our BH UM, we conduct utilization reviews on Applied Behavioral Analysis (ABA) service requests.
+Our Autism Resource Program staff coordinates the care of autism spectrum disorder (ASD)-affected members by referring both the member and their family members to community support resources, educational literature, medical and behavioral health professionals, and other appropriate services as needed.

+- Targeted facility meetings.
 Our BH Clinical Network Team facilitates meetings with high-volume facilities to present a performance scorecard that provides enhanced data on discharge performance, discharge planning, and transitions of care.
-The scorecard provides facility specific performance compared to local industry/Arkansas market performance. - Overdose notification to providers.
+The scorecard offers facility-specific performance compared to local industry/Arkansas market performance. - Overdose notification to providers.
 We notify prescribers of overdoses early in a member's hospitalization. - Diabetes/psychosis.
 Atypical antipsychotic drugs can increase the risk of metabolic syndrome.
-Metabolic syndrome is a cluster of conditions that occur together, increasing the risk of heart disease, stroke, and type 2 diabetes.
-We provide education on the risk of certain medications, such as atypical antipsychotics, adding to risk of metabolic syndrome and thereby diabetes.
-The BH care management team collaborates closely with the physical health care management team to coordinate referrals, as appropriate, for members experiencing psychosis who have or are at risk of developing diabetes.
+Metabolic syndrome is a cluster of conditions that increase the risk of heart disease, stroke, and type 2 diabetes.
+We provide education on the risk of certain medications, such as atypical antipsychotics, which add to risk of metabolic syndrome and diabetes.
+The BH care management team collaborates closely with the physical healthcare management team to coordinate appropriate referrals for members experiencing psychosis who have or are at risk of developing diabetes. - Substance Use Prevention Program.
+Our Substance Use Prevention program helps members and physicians better understand and prepare for risks that come with acute and chronic pain management.
+It also aims to help members understand and access resources for treatment of opioid use disorder (OUD).
+Our Substance Abuse Prevention Coordinator identifies members with multiple prescribers and frequent ER use.